 The Directors have been in office since the start of the financial year to the date of this report unless otherwise stated.

 Company Secretary

-The following person held the position of the Company Secretary at the end of the financial year.
+Sarah Strapps held the position of the Company Secretary at the end of the financial year.